HazyResearch/deepdive/examples/spouse/README.md

 We'll do this in four basic steps:

-1.  _Loading raw input data_
+1. Loading raw input data
-2.  _Preprocessing input data_
+2. Adding NLP markups
-3.  _Extracting candidate relation mentions_
+3. Extracting candidate relation mentions
-4.  _Extracting features for each candidate_
+4. Extracting features for each candidate

 ### 1.1.
 Loading raw input data
 Our goal, first of all, is to download and load the raw text of the [articles](http://research.signalmedia.co/newsir16/signal-dataset.html)